 Pennyroyal is a smaller plant that repels insects that has direct ties to the mint family.
 You’ll get a small light purple puff of a flower set atop light green leaves.
 These plants spread really well on their own, so you do want to keep an eye on them when you plant them to make sure they’re not growing out of control.
 All you have to do is plant it in a few spots in your garden or flower beds and it’ll repel your ticks.
 It also works very well on mosquitoes, and it’s very forgiving.
 This makes it popular for novice gardeners because it’ll survive a lot of neglect and thrive.

-Pennyroyal is easy to transfer from outdoor growth to indoor growth if the weather gets too cold in your area.
+Pennyroyal is easy to transfer from outdoor growth to indoor growth if the weather gets too cold in your area and can help repel various pests.

 This plant that repels ticks has a very long medicinal history has a bitter herb that could help treat a variety of ailments.
-Originally, the plant was the main ingredient in a multi-purpose tea, but it’s slowly made the switch to being an effective tick and other insect repellent.
-It’s effective against fleas, ticks, flies, and mosquitos.
+Originally, the plant was the main ingredient used to make multi-purpose tea, but it’s slowly made the switch to being used to make an effective tick and other insect repellent.
+It’s effective to help repel fleas, ticks, flies, and mosquitos.
 It has bright yellow flowers, and this is a shrub that can easily grow to be up to three feet high.
 It makes an excellent border plant, or you can grow it in containers and set them by your patio or where you entertain in your yard to keep it pest-free.

 Wormwood is a very thick and full plant that makes an excellent border between other plants, or you can use it to frame in flower gardens.